-Makar Sankranti is one of the most significant festivals of India that is celebrated with diverse names and rituals in different parts of the country.
+Makar Sankranti is one of the most significant harvest festivals of India that is celebrated with diverse names and rituals in various parts of the country.
+It is the popular Indian festival that falls in the first month of the year and is symbolic of hope and positivity.
 Fundamentally, it is a festival that marks the new season of crop harvesting.
-People worship the Sun God for a bumper harvest in the coming season as bumper yield brings good fortune, health, and wealth.
+It also marks the beginning of Magh month (a month in Hindu Calendar) and new year.

 Makar Sankranti is an auspicious day when the sun enters the zodiac sign Capricorn (makar) which connotes the end of winter and the beginning of warmer months and longer days.
-Makar Sankranti also marks the beginning of Magh month (a month in Hindu Calendar Panchanga) and new year.
-Makar Sankranti is also known as Uttarayan as from this day onwards the sun begins its journey to the north which is known as Uttarayan journey.
+This auspicious festival also marks the onset of spring season which symbolises new blossoms and harvest.
+It is also known as Uttarayan as from this day onwards the sun begins its journey to the north which is known as Uttarayan journey.

 The time period of Uttarayan that begins with Makar Sankranti also finds its mention in the epic Mahabharata as Bhishma waited for Uttarayan to leave his mortal body.
 It is believed that people who die during this period escape the cycle of birth and death.

 Makar Sankranti is the first festival of the year that is celebrated in different names and rituals in almost every state in India.
 It is indeed a perfect example of unity in diversity which is also the major attraction of the festival.
 Check out the other attractions listed below!

 1. Food.
 Being a popular festival in India, the iconic dishes associated with it are also a prime attraction.
 People in North India prepare regional dishes such as Churma of ghee, Til Patti, Gajak, Revri, Til Ladoo, Gud (jaggery), and Khichdi on this auspicious day.